Illustration: Sarah Grillo/Axios

 The epidemiology of how SARS-CoV-2 spreads inside a community points more to the virus being transmitted by large droplets that don't travel far, says Bischoff.
 "Those large droplets get caught in material very easily."

-- Yes, but: The virus can be detected more than 6 feet away from someone who is infected, and there is some evidence it is still viable and infectious.
+- Yes, but: The virus can be airborne.
+It can be detected more than 6 feet away from someone who is infected, and there is some evidence it is still viable and infectious.
 But it is unclear how much of the virus someone has to be exposed to — and for how long — to be infected.

 "In an ideal world, N95 masks should be what everyone is having, for when they are exposing other people and for when they are exposed to other people, so this way you will prevent both infecting others and being infected," says Sangwei Lu, an adjunct professor of infectious diseases and vaccinology at University of California, Berkeley's School of Public Health.